JumpLink/mediacenter/README.md

 # Benthe's MediaCenter

-Developed as a birthday gift for Benthe :)
+A MediaCenter controlled from your smartphone tested on Ubuntu / Raspbian (Raspberry Pi) and developed as a birthday gift for Benthe ;)

 # Install